tristanlok/charsiu-Compiler/README.md

 Goals:

 - Build a Compiler from scratch without using any external tools
-- Have a strong understanding of the fundamentals of a programming language
+- Have a strong understanding of the fundamentals of a programming language (Lexers and Parsers)

 Roadmap: